The Artful Ecosystem

 The aquarium industry and hobbyists have not reached an agreement over what qualifies as a nano tank, but, for me, nano tanks are aquariums of less than 10 gallons.

-But, when I think nano, I think teeth clenching choices about what goes into the tank.
+But, when I think nano, I think of challenging choices about tank design.

 Everything needs to harmonize.